veltwerk/Bulk-Archive-Teams/README.md

 ## prerequisites

 - An admin account for your tenant with at least the following roles : Exchange Admin + Groups Admin + Teams Admin + Application Admin **or** Exchange Admin + Global Admin.
-Note that the Exchange Admin role is needed even if you are global admin.
 - The admin account must have a valid Teams license.
 A1 is sufficient.
 - Powershell.
 Version **5.1** works best because in higher versions, filtering in the gridview when selecting teams, can crash the process.
 - ExchangeOnlineManagement, Microsoft.Graph.Groups, Microsoft.Graph.Users, Microsoft.Graph.Teams powershell modules installed.
+Unquote the _prerequisites_ section to run module installers with the script.

 ## how to use it

 Run the script without any parameters.
-It will show a popup (powershell 5.1) or a browser tab to log onto graph and then again, to log onto exchange online.
+It will show a popup (powershell 5.1) or a browser tab to log onto graph and then, once more, to log onto exchange online.

 It will ask you to enter a search term that will be used to filter on the _mailNickname_.
 When Veldwerk creates classTeams for a schoolyear, we allways put the schoolyear in the mailNickname of the team/group.
-For example: search on "2526" to retrieve teams like: `VBS-2526-H3A-NE`
+For example: search on "2526" to retrieve teams like: `VBS-2526-H3A-NE@domain.edu`

 It will ask you to show only class Teams; default = **yes**.
 It will filter to only show teams with `Visibility = HiddenMembership'.
 In most tenants; only the educational teams, i.e. teams with a class notebook and other edu apps, have visibility set to hide members.

 The script will ask if you want to remove all members from the selected teams; default = **no**.

-_In large tenants with 500+ teams, it takes a while to retrieve all the teams._
+_In large tenants with 1000+ teams, it takes a while to retrieve all the teams._

 You are presented with a gridView where you can filter (if running on powershell 5.1) to find the teams you need to archive.
 Click on `OK` to start the process.

+After the archiving and member removal processes are finished, a .CSV file will be writen to your home folder and opened with whatever application is your default for such files.